d64ev/digital-identity-manager/README.md

-# D-64 Identity Service for Uberspace
+# D-64 Identity Service for Uberspace -- Proof of concept
 Create a virtual environment and install the requirements in `venv/`.
 Create a file `settings.ini` with the following values: